auan369/pet-app-main/README.md

 - **Pet Lifecycle**: Tracks and updates pet hunger, health, happiness, and cleanliness.
 - **Authentication**: Users can securely log in to manage their pet.
+- **Mini-games**: Includes a Memory Game that influences the pet's happiness when completed successfully.
+- **Pet Dashboard**: Displays the pet’s current status and real-time feedback on its needs (e.g., hunger, happiness).
 - **Tamagochi UI Elements**: Real-time indicators for pet health and status, and console-like interactive elements.

 ### Tech Stack